OrangeFran/navigator/Readme.md

 file
 ```

 You can even use nested folder.
-It should all work.
-There are also some tests that prove it.
-Run
-`cargo test` for that.
 If there are errors, please open an issue.

 You can specify a custom seperator with `-s` or `--sep`.
 By default it's a tab (`\t`) as mentioned
 above.

 This tool is mostly built for people who want to script stuff.
 But you can sure use it for
 everything you want to.
 If you'd like to share a cool script, you can make a pull request.

 ### Shortcuts

 Navigator is a terminal-user-interface, so it relies on shortcuts.
 But it's a simple tool, so there
 is no need to panic.
 If you know vim, you're probably good to go.

 Here's a list: